YodasMyDad/ImageGen/ImageGenApp/README-SingleFile.md

-# Single-File Deployment Guide
+# Framework-Dependent Deployment Guide

-This guide explains how to build ImageGenApp as a single executable file that you can distribute to your staff without them needing to install .NET.
+This guide explains how to build ImageGenApp as a reliable framework-dependent deployment that requires .NET 9 Desktop Runtime to be installed on target machines.

 ## 🚀 Quick Build